 Q: How can I confirm the request has been processed?

 A: In MySlice, you can view the grading basis of your classes in “View My Grades”.
-Please allow the school one week to process your request.
+Please allow the University 2-3 weeks to process your request.